 - New diagnostics methods for specialised problems such as slew bearings, or fluctuating load and speed gearboxes.

-- Development of statistics as well as physics based approaches to remaining useful life problems.
+- Development of statistics, machine learning as well as physics-based approaches to remaining useful life problems.
 Our interest spans from machine components to complex systems such as steam turbines.

 - Development of methods for establishing remaining useful life of piping systems.